Reymart143/CLientTrackerProject/README.md

 ```

 ### 4. Create the MySQL Database
+There is project.sql file in the github you need to downlaod it.

 Open phpMyAdmin, MySQL Workbench, or the MySQL command line and create the database: